cysouw/diathesis/text/c07_participle.md

 c.
 Er verkauft die Nägel jetzt.
 :::

-More detailed indications to distinguish secondary predicates [@Next a] from light verb constructions [@Next b] can be obtained by investigating whether the participle behaves like an adverb.
+More detailed indications to distinguish secondary predicates [@next a] from light verb constructions [@next b] can be obtained by investigating whether the participle behaves like an adverb.
 This can, for example, be shown overtly by trying to add linguistic material between the participle and the finite verb in a subordinate clause.
-This is possible for a participle as secondary predicate [@Next c] and for adverbs [@Next d].
-In contrast, for light verb constructions in a subordinate clause, the finite verb always should follow immediately after the participle [@Next a] with no possibility for anything to intervene [@Next f].
+This is possible for a participle as secondary predicate [@next c] and for adverbs [@next d].
+In contrast, for light verb constructions in a subordinate clause, the finite verb always should follow immediately after the participle [@next a] with no possibility for anything to intervene [@next f].

 :::ex
 a.
 Er kauft die Schuhe in diesem Geschäft immer geputzt.